SteveCurran24/leetcode-solutions/grind75/NOTES.md

 This problem was another sliding pointer problem.
 This time, it was using an Algorithm called "Floyd's Algorithm", where one pointer moves faster than the next.
 If they meet, it's a loop.
 It also reinforced work with linked lists.
 The hardest part was understanding how to traverse the linked list in a clear way that would fail at appropriate times.
 [**Floyd's Cycle Finding Algorithm – GeeksforGeeks** – Documentation on Floyd's Cycle Finding Algorithm](https://www.geeksforgeeks.org/dsa/floyds-cycle-finding-algorithm/)

+## Implement Queue using Stacks

+This problem demonstrates the difference between a queue and a stack, specifically Fifo vs Filo.
+You can leverage two stacks by filling one, and popping and pushing into another.
+This way it reverses the order of the stack and the second stack effectively becomes the Queue.
+ - Fill one stack, this will be First in, Last out
+ - Pop from stack one while pushing into stack two
+ - Pop from stack two after its full
+ - This will simulate First in First out.